-A few minutes into the second half of Super Bowl XLVII between the San Francisco 49ers and Baltimore Ravens, there was a power outage that led to a complete change in momentum that allowed Kaepernick and the 49ers to climb back into the game.
+A few minutes into the second half of Super Bowl XLVII between the San Francisco 49ers and Baltimore Ravens, there was a 34-minute power outage that led to a complete change in momentum and allowed Kaepernick and the 49ers to climb back into the game.

-Colin Kaepernick was solid in the first half, completing eight-of-13 pass attempts for 139 yards, but threw an interception to Ed Reed inside San Francisco territory.
+Colin Kaepernick was solid in the first half, completing 8 of 13 pass attempts for 139 yards, but threw an interception to Ed Reed inside San Francisco territory.
 He also didn’t hurt the Ravens’ defense using his legs, picking up just 16 yards on two carries.
 This only led to six points for his team with David Akers connecting on two field goals.

 Oregon alum LaMichael James also fumbled in the first half, which led to a Dennis Pitta one-yard touchdown catch.

-With just nine starts entering this game, did Baltimore figure out how to stop the dual-threat quarterback that took the NFL by storm?
+With just nine starts entering this matchup, did Baltimore figure out how to stop the dual-threat quarterback that took the NFL by storm?

 It was at this point the momentum of the game changed, and San Fran would close the game on a 25-6 run, but it still wouldn’t be enough.
 Justin Tucker hit a 38-yard field goal late in the game to go up five points.
 That run also included two points at the end of the game when Sam Koch took a safety instead of taking a chance on a punt.